lmouline/DAS-MM/example/model/SmartGrid/README.md

 - when the system has decided to connect the production unit, what was the expected network load?
 - yesterday, there was an overload in the district Z, what were the decisions that have modified the network load during all the previous day?

-## Step 1: Describing the adaptation process
+## Step 1: Describing the adaptation process at design time

 ### Requirements